pedroetb/pedroetb-projects-mail/README.md

 Note that `mail@<domain>` does not exist, but `postmaster@<domain>` is defined as an alias by default.
 All received emails will be resent to the external address, defined by the `EXTERNAL_EMAIL_ADDRESS` environment variable.

+You can also send an email to `postmaster@<domain>` (or any defined alias account) directly from other email service provider.